Getting your Trinity Audio player ready...

 “Are you seeing any dark clouds filling the room?”

 “Huh, what?
-Look, son, between you and me, I have my hands full with administration minutiae, overseeing this ridiculous We!
+Look, son, between you and me, I have my hands full with administrative minutiae, overseeing this ridiculous We!
 Not Me!
-Rally!, and boosting security to fend off lies.”
+Rally!… and boosting security to fend off panic.”

 Mr. Shulenmeyers gestured to the scattered files and documents dressing his desk, then twisted his computer monitor toward me.
 Right there on full screen, the trending story of the recent campus muggings, complete with an ominous rendering of an obscured person in a hoodie holding a bat.